Fredi/Phenix/README.md

     Phenix::put('/products/:id', 'products#update')->conditions(array('id' => '\d{1,8}')); // update the product
     Phenix::delete('/products/:id', 'products#destroy')->conditions(array('id' => '\d{1,8}')); // delete the product

-That's very nice, but it can be tedious to make all those routes if you have various controllers that acts the same way.
+That's very nice, but it can be tedious to make all those routes if you have various controllers that act the same way.
 So you can use the 'Phenix::resources' function to create all those routes automatically:

     Phenix::resources('products');
     // Phenix::resources('products', '/admin/products'); // you can pass a path too if you want